What is Secure Web Gateway’s (SWG) Role in Zero Trust?

 Platform approach to cybersecurity

 Convergence is key for stronger security.
-While SWG security can run independently or part of a NGFW, it’s stronger when applied to a SASE architecture.
+While SWG security can run independently or part of a NGFW, it’s stronger when applied to a SASE architecture working in combination of a zero trust strategy.
 Integrating SWG with ZTNA and CASB leads to more streamlined, powerful security across the attack surface.